kiba/Writings/atg/chp8_setup.md

 O'Neill took a deep breath, pausing to think about the answer to the senator's worry.

 "Exploration is risky," O'Neill said.
-"I don't doubt that.
+"I know what it's like since I am on the front line.
 But staying home and twiddling with your thumb is also a risk.
 They say that ignorance is bliss, but I also say that ignorance is a weakness.
 If you don't know what is going on in your own stellar neighborhood, how will you even know that something is coming for you?
-It's cliched, but knowledge is power. "
+It's cliched, but knowledge is power.
+If you shut off the gate, senator, you will also shut off the flow of knowledge and resources needed to defend your world should a hostile alien power makes their presence known in your solar system."

+"I don't want a Ra situation."

+"I don't think your world can afford to not explore, but Stargate Command has a lot of experience on how to explore safely.
+Our standard operating procedures are paved in blood.
+We can help you with that."

+"I'll think on it.
+Thank you for your ernest argument, but I know you are also angling for an alliance with us to protect your world."

+"An alliance?
+With my very own people?
+We may live in dimension, but we are the United States of America.
+We are the people of Earth."

+O'Neill could see the guilt on the senator's body language.
+She was looking down, her eyes averted from the Colonel.

+The airman knew that he done a good job on emotional manipulation.

+But he also knew that it was also the truth.